Afghan Eyes Girl

 National Geographic’s picture editor didn’t want to use the picture as it was too disturbing but finally relented and put the Afghan girl on the cover.
 The cover was and is a huge success.
 Steve recalls that “Right away, we got thousands of letters from people wanting to help her, send her money, adopt her, marry her,”.
 All these years later he still gets emails everyday wanting more information on the girl with the eyes.

 Steve McCurry had tried several times to find the girl in his picture but was hampered by the remoteness of Afghanistan and the ongoing civil war.
-Finally in January 2002, along with a team from National Geographic he travelled to Afghanistan to locate the subject of the now-famous photograph.
-McCurry, upon learning that the Nasir Bagh refugee camp was soon to close, enquired of its remaining residents, one of whom knew Gula’s brother and was able to send word to her hometown.
+Finally in January 2002, along with a team from National Geographic he traveled to Afghanistan to locate the subject of the now-famous photograph.
+McCurry, upon learning that the Nasir Bagh refugee camp was soon to close, inquired of its remaining residents, one of whom knew Gula’s brother and was able to send word to her hometown.
 However, there were a number of women who came forward and identified themselves erroneously as the famous Afghan Girl.
 In addition, after being shown the 1984 photo, a handful of young men falsely claimed Gula as their wife.

 The team finally located Gula, then roughly age 30, in a remote region of Afghanistan.
 To confirm that Sharbat Gula was the same girl as the famous image the National Geographic EXPLORER team used the same iris-scanning technology and face-recognition techniques used by the U.S. Federal Bureau of Investigation.
 Modern pictures of her were featured as part of a cover story on her life in the April 2002 issue of National Geographic and was the subject of a television documentary, entitled Search for the Afghan Girl, which aired in March 2002.
 In recognition of her, National Geographic set up the Afghan Girls Fund, a charitable organization with the goal of educating Afghan women.